yuhaozhang/nnjm-global/README.md

 - README      - this file
 - code/           - directory contains all the python code files.
 - data/: each subdirectory contains 3 files -.(en|zh|align) where -.align contains alignments for a pair of sentences per line.
 Each line is a series of pairs Chinese positions - English positions.
-	- bitex/        - toy train data
+	- bitex/        - toy training data
-	- tune/         - tune data
+	- tune/         - tuning data
 	- p1r6_dev/     - test data

 ## Dependency